 AUGUST 2001 - I am off antibiotic since July 2, 2001.
 We shall see how this goes.
 Right now after one month, I can't tell if this is in remission or not.

 By October 2001 it was all coming back, frustrated I turned to Chinese Herbal Medicine, and that is working.
 It is not as effective and I have days where I am very tired, but I am not on perscription drugs.
 I take more than the recommended dosage but I have a condition that normal daily intake measurements can't handle.
 I visit Young Again and order what I need and they are here in a day or two.
 It is effective for me and over the counter.
 I am in control of my own health again and I can live on this for the rest of my life if I can't beat it.
 It is now March 2002.

 JUNE 2002 - I have had great success with Garlic, it is very high in allicin which is a natural foreign bacteria fighter.
 I take two a day or three and feel great.

 August 2003 - I now have been able to cut down to 1 garlic capsule a day, and maintain.
-I have also cut back on the minerals and suppliments I take as too much is not good in the long run.
-I am extremely lucky in treating myself for my needs and not alergic to minerals or suppliments.
+I have also cut back on the minerals and supplements I take as too much is not good in the long run.
+I am extremely lucky in treating myself for my needs and not allergic to minerals or supplements.
 I am not recommending this as a cure.
 Garlic is a natural food source and fights foreign bacteria naturally.

 June 2004 - I am feeling good!!
 Lyme Disease is becoming the number one disease in the United States.